Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 5 -  Concurrency and Threading/OSTEP - 27 Threads API.md

 [^1]: This is why it needs access to the mutex.
 Imagine if it did not, it would wait for a condition to change where the variable could never change since it would **always** be locked.
+The `wait()` function unlocks the mutex and then waits.
+When a signal is received, it will return from the wait after acquiring the lock *again*.